bccp/nbodykit/docs/source/index.rst

 A 1 minute introduction to nbodykit
 -----------------------------------

-To start, we initialize the nbodykit "lab":
+To start, we initialize the nbodykit ":mod:`~nbodykit.lab`":

 .. code:: python